Developing a mobility mindset: 5 core steps

 • Assess your options

-• Work out what’s the most important - start there - align with business goals
+• Work out what’s the most important and align with business goals

 • Talent

-• Work with IT to create a flexible strategy as the user’s needs change over such a long period of time
+• Work with IT to create a flexible strategy for the future

 back to all resources